 Mechanical Stress is a measure of internal resistance exhibited by a body or material when an external force is applied to it. it is denoted by sigma (σ).

-When this resisting force becomes equal to the applied forces it is known as elastic limit of the material.
-Within Elastic Limit external forces on body are equal to internal forces.
+When this resisting force becomes equal to the applied forces it is known as the elastic limit of the material.
+Within Elastic Limit, external forces acting on the body are equal to the internal forces.

-Answer is: No Stress, because there is no resistance to external force exhibited by rubber band.
-This phenomena is known as “Rigid body Motion”
+While holding the rubber band No Stress will be produced inside the rubber band.
+Because there is no resistance to external force exhibited by the rubber band.
+This phenomenon is known as “Rigid body Motion”.

-If we try to pull the rubber band in the opposite direction with a force enough to produce deflection.
-There will be a stress produced inside rubber band.
-Therefore we can conclude no stress will be generated without deflection or internal resistance.
+But if the rubber band is pulled in the opposite direction with a force enough to produce deflection.
+Mechanical stress will be produced inside the rubber band.
+Therefore we can conclude that stress is not generated without deflection or internal resistance.

-Stress acts on the area of the body.
-According to position and direction of external force applied on a body and internal forces acting on a body. engineering stress can classified in following types.
+Mechanical Stress acts on the cross-sectional area of a body.
+According to the position and direction of applied external force.
+Engineering stress can be classified into the following types.

 1) Uniaxial Normal Stress

 Stress acting on a body perpendicular to its cross-section area is known as uniaxial normal stress.
 It results in either compression or elongation in the rigid body.
 It can be classified into two types: